Things to Do in Tokyo

 Tokyo is more than a city.
 Japan’s sprawling capital bursts at the seams with a population of 37 million to form the largest metro area on the planet.
 With the neon nightscapes of Shinjuku and Shibuya in the west, the ancient temples and wooden houses of Ueno and Asakusa in the east, and palpable energy coursing throughout, Tokyo packs a strong sensory punch.

-Here are the best things to do in Tokyo:
+Here are the best things to do in Tokyo—all worthy of your bucket list:

 Simply crossing the world’s busiest pedestrian intersection will leave you gobsmacked by Tokyo’s formidable pulse.